 When the VLAN isolation is working through SNMP traps all switch ports (on which VLAN isolation should be done) must be configured to send SNMP traps to the PacketFence host.
 On PacketFence, we use snmptrapd as the SNMP trap receiver.
-As it receives traps, it reformats and writes them into a flat file: /usr/local/pf/logs/snmptrapd.log.
-The multithreaded pfsetvlan daemon reads these traps from the flat file and responds to them by setting the switch port to the correct VLAN.
-Currently, we support switches from Cisco, Edge-core, HP, Intel, Linksys and Nortel (adding support for switches from another vendor implies extending the pf::Switch class).
-Depending on your switches capabilities, pfsetvlan will act on different types of SNMP traps.
+As it receives traps, it reformats and sends them into a redis queue, managed by pfqueue service.
+The multiprocessed pfqueue service reads these traps from the redis queue and takes a decision based on type of traps.
+For example, it can respond to them by setting the switch port to the correct VLAN.
+Currently, we support switches from Cisco, Edge-Core, HP, Intel, Linksys and Nortel (adding support for switches from another vendor implies extending the pf::Switch class).
+Depending on your switches capabilities, pfqueue will act on different types of SNMP traps.